wg-osr/walkerga.github.io/class/mu_necromancer.md

 The Necromancer is a type of [Magic User](/class/magic-user)

 <ins>Starting Equipment</ins><br>
-A Black Spellbook, Ink and Quill, Shovel, Forbidden Ingredients.
+A Black Spellbook, Ink and Quill, Shovel.

 <ins>Starting Skills</ins><br>
 Your choice of Spiritualism, Archaeology, or Medicine.